UKPythonAssociation/www-ukpatl/README.md

 Kristian Glass / @doismellburning maintains this site.

-The live instance is hosted on Netlify and auto-deploys from `main` with GitHub hooks.
+The live instance is hosted on Netlify at https://glistening-kashata-2a8d56.netlify.app. and auto-deploys from `main` with GitHub hooks.